alsa-project/snd-firewire-ctl-services/README.rst

    * Protocol for Digi 002/003 family of Digidesign
    * Protocol for FireWire series of TASCAM (TEAC)
    * Protocol for Fireworks board module of Echo Digital Audio
+   * Protocol for Mark of the Unicorn (MOTU) FireWire series

 Design note
 ===========